 Interview with Jonathan Doochin, Soligent CEO

-As you all know I am very passionate about renewable energy.
-Recently I had the opportunity to sit down and talk about Alternative Energy with Credit Suisse and share a high level industry perspective on the future or our industry.
-Hopefully these high level takeaways will also be useful to you as well as we all work to grow our industry together.
+As many of you know, I am very passionate about renewable energy.
+Recently I had the opportunity to sit down and talk about Alternative Energy with Credit Suisse and share a high-level industry perspective on the future or our industry.
+Hopefully, these high-level takeaways will also be useful to you as well, as we all work to grow our industry together.

 Credit Suisse Summary

-· Technology preference: Jon saw Enphase (ENPH) and SolarEdge (SEDG) maintaining their duopoly in the solar inverter market with no clear winner, but expects growth in storage to be a game changer and provides both to build an ecosystem of product and services around inverter.
+Technology Preference: Jon saw Enphase (ENPH) and SolarEdge (SEDG) maintaining their duopoly in the solar inverter market with no clear winner, but expects growth in storage to be a game-changer and provides both to build an ecosystem of product and services around the inverter.
 We have discussed both of their ecosystem plans in our analyst day takeaways from late last year (note links – 12/16 ENPH, 11/26 SEDG).
-The racking market is dominated by Ironridge (private) after its acquisition of QuickMount PV.
-The solar panel market has seen efficiency improvements, but is relatively commoditized with strong price reductions this year.
+The racking market is dominated by IronRidge after its acquisition of QuickMount PV.
+The solar panel market has seen efficiency improvements but is relatively commoditized with strong price reductions this year.
 The distribution channel is carrying ~2-3 months of inventory on hand which has remained unchanged despite supply worries before March (from Asia).

-· Small installers slowly navigating through stimulus: Small installers generally carry ~27 days of cash on hand per Jon, implying many have started to run out of cash without any workforce/costs adjustments.
-Most of the small installers qualify for COVID-19-related stimulus for small businesses (PPP, furlough benefits, work share program, etc..), but are slow to claim them given limited legal/accounting resources.
-The industry is still hoping for targeted relief for renewables (tax credit extension etc…), that can help stimulate the economy faster at ground level across states, but see no immediate bipartisan support.
+Small Installers Slowly Navigating Through Stimulus: Small installers generally carry ~27 days of cash on hand per Jon, implying many have started to run out of cash without any workforce/costs adjustments.
+Most of the small installers qualify for COVID-19-related stimulus for small businesses (Pay Check Protection Program, Furlough Benefits, Work Share Program, etc.) but are slow to claim them given limited legal or accounting resources.
+The industry is still hoping for targeted relief for renewables (tax credit extension) that can help stimulate the economy faster at ground level across states but see no immediate bipartisan support.

-· No labor shortage expected in 2020 even if demand recovers, but could see reduced employee attendance due to COVID-19 during the ramp-up period.
-However, Jon highlighted an important point that longer term labor challenges could emerge if other sectors (such as hospitality, etc..) received more federal/state incentives.
+No Labor Shortage: expected in 2020 even if demand recovers, but could see reduced employee attendance due to COVID-19 during the ramp-up period.
+However, Jon highlighted an important point that longer-term labor challenges could emerge if other sectors, such as hospitality receive more federal or state incentives.

-· White House ruling still uncertain: Jon believes that weekend order banning imports of bulk power equipment from foreign adversary is ambiguous, though likely refers to transmission and grid control and not renewable projects.
+White House Ruling Still Uncertain: Jon believes that weekend order banning imports of bulk power equipment from a foreign adversary is ambiguous, though likely refers to transmission and grid control and not renewable projects.
 Expect additional clarity in the coming weeks.

-· Sector consolidation opportunities could rather be limited in the solar value chain per Jon, despite equity/credit market dislocations, mainly due to the unprecedented and quick stimulus infusion by the Fed.
+Sector Consolidation Opportunities Could Be Limited: In the solar value chain, despite equity or credit market dislocations, mainly due to the unprecedented and quick stimulus infusion by the Fed.